EmileTrotignon/blog/printing_and_ocaml.md

 # Printing and OCaml

 Printing values for debugging purposes is often presented as one of the big pains of the OCaml experience, and I agree with that sentiment.
-There is no simple way to print most datatypes, it either requires some external dependecies or writing a bit of code.
+There is no simple way to print most datatypes, it either requires some external dependencies or writing a bit of code.
 One of the proposed solution for this is modular implicits.
 In this post I will argue that while modular implicits would help with printing a lot, they are not sufficient on their own, and it would be possible